 How to use a stethoscope?

-Although easy to use, there are simple guidelines that ensure performance and wearability is improved.
+Although easy to use, there are simple guidelines and care instructions that ensure performance and wearability is improved.
 Here are a few tips.

 - Proper stethoscope headset and eartip alignment results in a comfortable fit, better acoustic performance and minimal sound interference.
 Eartips can be sized to fit or moulded into the right shape for improved auscultation.

 - Stethoscopes require an airtight seal for accurate transmission of body sounds.
 Loosely fitting chestpiece components, cracked tubing and ill-fitting ear tips all negatively affect stethoscope performance.